Ray Cote

 Ray Cote (born May 31, 1961) is a former professional ice hockey forward.
-He spent his junior career with the Calgary Wranglers of the WHL, and signed a free agent contract with the Edmonton Oilers in 1981 after going undrafted.
-Cote spent the majority of his career in the minor leagues and European leagues, but saw three separate stints with the Oilers.
+He spent his junior career with the Calgary Wranglers of the WHL and signed a free agent contract with the Edmonton Oilers in 1981 after going undrafted.
+Cote spent the majority of his career in the minor leagues and European leagues but saw three separate stints with the Oilers.
 His only career NHL points were recorded in the 1982–83 playoffs.
-In the 1983 playoffs, he and George McPhee of the New York Rangers became the first players to score three goals in a single postseason prior to playing a regular season NHL game.
+In the 1983 playoffs, he and George McPhee of the New York Rangers became the first players to score three goals in a single postseason before playing a regular season NHL game.
 He also played for the Canadian National Team on four separate occasions.